-To help you find the right gear, we sought out highly caffeinated professionals across the U.K. and Europe and asked them about the best equipment for brewing coffee at home.
-We talked with eight experts, including cafe owners, coffee roasters, and experts in sourcing and training (among them several national barista and cup tasting competition champions).
-Below, 11 of their favourite coffee makers for every type of coffee drinker — from Aeropress lovers to macchiato sippers, coffee nerds and novices alike.
+So to help you find the right gear, we sought out highly caffeinated professionals across the UK and Europe and asked them about the best equipment for brewing coffee at home.
+We talked with 18 authorities, including café owners, coffee roasters, and experts in sourcing and training (among them several National Barista and Cup Tasting Competition champions).
+Below, their favourite coffee makers for every type of coffee drinker — Aeropress lovers, macchiato sippers, coffee nerds, and novices alike.

 Best overall coffee maker

-The Aeropress is a perennial Strategist favourite and was endorsed by three of our experts.
-“Probably the go-to brewer for most aspiring home brewers,” says Colin Harmon, owner of Dublin’s 3fe Coffee, four-time Irish barista champion and author of What I Know About Running Coffee Shops.
+The Aeropress is a perennial Strategist favourite and was endorsed by five of our experts.
+“Probably the go-to brewer for most aspiring home brewers,” says Colin Harmon, owner of Dublin’s 3fe Coffee, four-time Irish Barista Champion and author of What I Know About Running Coffee Shops.
 “The Aeropress is a cheap, easy-to-use, and dynamic brewer that can brew coffee in many different ways with a multitude of flavour profiles.”

 Ewelina Kania, general manager of London’s Prufrock Coffee, agrees that the Aeropress is “the most practical coffee maker ever.”
 It’s great at home or on the go, she says, as “it’s unbreakable, light, and you can store a grinder inside.”
 It’s easy to clean and comes with a stack of paper filters, which can be replaced with an eco-friendly metal filter.
 The original Aeropress comes in one size, suitable for one to two cups of coffee, so it’s easy to store in an office drawer but not intended for a party.